 The Integrity Commissioner’s duties will come into effect in stages:

-- Responsibilities regarding the Municipal Conflict of Interest Act will come into effect on March 1, 2019.
+- Responsibilities regarding the Municipal Conflict of Interest Act are in effect as of March 1, 2019.

 Contact the Integrity Commissioner

-Council appointed Robert Swayze as the Integrity Commissioner, effective December 1, 2018.
+Council appointed Boghosian + Allen LLP as the Integrity Commissioner, effective July 23, 2023.